SAP/ui5-typescript/README.md

 This page provides an overview of all official TypeScript-related resources in the UI5 world.

-To get started quickly with a hands-on example, you can jump into the [UI5 TypeScript Tutorial](https://github.com/SAP-samples/ui5-typescript-tutorial) right away, or, for a more structured approach, [follow the learning guidance outlined here](curriculum.md).
+To get started quickly with a hands-on example, you can jump into the [UI5 TypeScript Tutorial](https://github.com/SAP-samples/ui5-typescript-tutorial) right away (or watch the [video](https://www.youtube.com/watch?v=CRKNIiXZN6U) walking you through this tutorial), or, for a more structured approach, [follow the learning guidance outlined here](curriculum.md).<br>
+If your development is based on SAP Fiori Elements, using the SAP Fiori tools, and you are less interested in the basic technical setup and general TypeScript coding introduction, then [this workshop](https://github.com/c-kobo/ui5con2023/) is for you.
+A [presentation recording](https://www.youtube.com/watch?v=aCyMC27ED80&t=3703s) and [resulting repository](https://github.com/MariusFreitag/ui5con2023) demonstrates important aspects in a more compact way.

 ### Topics
 - [What is TypeScript about?](#what-is-typescript-about)